snok/drf-openapi-tester/README.md

 The case tester argument takes a callable that is used to validate the key casings of both schemas and responses.
 If nothing is passed, case validation is skipped.

-The library currently has 4 build-in case testers:
+The library currently has 4 built-in case testers:

 - `is_pascal_case`
 - `is_snake_case`